 The property at 68 Hopetoun Road, Toorak is significant.
 Specifically, the built form, fenestration and materiality of the residence is locally significant, as well as the original driveway entry, integrated garage and low wall/garden beds along Hopetoun Road.
 Later alterations and additions to the property are not significant.

 How is it significant?

-68 Hopetoun Road, Toorak has aesthetic and representative significance to the City of Stonnington, and is associated with well-known architect A. Mortimer McMillan.
+68 Hopetoun Road, Toorak is of representative significance to the City of Stonnington.

 Why is it significant?